IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

 The client sends a request and the server responds either direct on the same connection or after a while on another connection.

-The client here is a piece of software that implements O/O and works on behalf of an application.
+When I use *client* below I refer to a piece of software that implements O/O and works on behalf of an application.

 The client follows the same pattern disregarding which request/response it is dealing with.
 I does the following when sending a request: